Clean Air Targets (World Health Organization Guidelines) Bill

 Overview

 This bill mandates that UK clean air targets align with World Health Organization (WHO) guidelines.
-It also requires annual parliamentary reports on the UK's progress towards meeting these stricter targets.
+It also requires annual reports to Parliament on the UK's progress in meeting these stricter standards.

 Description

-The Clean Air Targets (World Health Organization Guidelines) Bill aims to improve air quality across the UK by legally binding the government to meet WHO air quality guidelines.
-This will be done by making it a duty of the relevant national authority (the Secretary of State for England, the Welsh Ministers for Wales, the Scottish Ministers for Scotland, and the Department of Agriculture, Environment and Rural Affairs for Northern Ireland) to ensure that UK clean air targets are in line with WHO guidelines, specifically those published on September 22nd, 2021, or any subsequent revisions.
-The bill necessitates annual reports to Parliament detailing progress toward achieving these targets, beginning in 2022.
-The Secretary of State is responsible for compiling these reports, with other relevant national authorities providing the necessary data.
+The Clean Air Targets (World Health Organization Guidelines) Bill legally obliges the relevant national authorities (the Secretary of State for England, the Welsh Ministers, the Scottish Ministers, and the Department of Agriculture, Environment and Rural Affairs for Northern Ireland) to ensure UK clean air targets meet WHO guidelines, specifically those issued on September 22, 2021, or any subsequent revisions.
+The Secretary of State is responsible for producing annual reports to Parliament detailing compliance with this duty.
+Other national authorities must provide the necessary information.
+The first report is due in 2022.
+The bill applies across the UK and comes into effect upon passage.

 Government Spending